Liebershnitzel/MassVolatility/README.md

 # MassVolatility
-Automatically runs plugins against multiple memory dumps and saves the output to a text file, the script also saves the symbol file path for faster results.
+Automatically runs plugins against multiple memory dumps and saves the output to a text or json file, the script also saves the symbol file path for faster results.

 **To Use**
 - Download volatility3, ensure you have all symbol files located in the symbols directory.